emincanozcan/foobar.live/README.md

 * Redis for pub/sub
 * PostgreSQL as database
 * PHP Laravel Framework / Jetstream with Livewire Stack for application
-* Docker - Docker-Compose to run and orchestrate all stack.
+* Docker - Docker-Compose to run and orchestrate services.

 ## Installation

-FooBar.Tv is completely dockerized.
+FooBar.Live is completely dockerized.
 It is possible to run the project without Docker, but it is not recommended because of the effort that it will take.

+Note: FooBar.Live uses these ports: `80, 5342, 6379, 1935, 1936, 4000`.
+Before installation, it is recommended to ensure that these ports are not used by other processes.

 ### Install With Docker - Automatic